champurupat/rosbag/README.md

-Jupyter notebook with ways to work with .bag data
+Jupyter notebook with ways to work with .bag data, also sample test_1.bag from simple ascent of RAUV.